yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/data-model.md

 type: docs
 ---

 DocDB is a document-oriented data store that utilizes a key-value model for persisting and retrieving data.
 In this approach, data is stored as values associated with unique keys.
-Each row within a table represented as document in DocDB.
+Each row in a table is represented as a document in DocDB.
 The data store supports ordered operations on these documents, enabling efficient range queries and iterative access through keys.
 The keys themselves are designed to facilitate rapid lookups and optimized range scanning over the stored values.

-To better understand DocDB's architecture, let us examine how the keys and values are structured within the system.
+To better understand DocDB's architecture, let's examine how the keys and values are structured in the system.

 ![Data model](/images/architecture/docdb_key_value_encoding.png)

 {{<note>}}
-DocDB has now adopted an optimized form of row storage.
-For details, see [Packed rows](./packed-rows)
+DocDB has adopted an optimized form of row storage as of v2.20.
+For details, see [Packed rows](../packed-rows).
 {{</note>}}

 ## DocDB key

 The keys in a DocDB document model are compound keys consisting of zero or more hash-organized components followed by zero or more ordered (range) components.
 These components are stored in their data type-specific sort order, with both ascending and descending sort order supported for each ordered component of the key.
 If any hash columns are present then they are preceded by a 16-bit hash of the hash column values.

-If [colocation](../../docdb-sharding/colocated-tables/) is being used then the key will be prefixed with the colocation ID of the table it is referring to (not shown in the diagram); this separates data from different tables colocated in the same tablet.
+If [colocation](../../docdb-sharding/colocated-tables/) is used, then the key is prefixed with the colocation ID of the table it is referring to (not shown in the diagram); this separates data from different tables colocated in the same tablet.

 ## DocDB value